-What about Christian beliefs and the Christian brand?
+What about Christian beliefs, the Christian brand and Christian culture?
 Peter Tatchell, the homosexual activist, disagreed with the legal decision that forced Christian bakers to make and sell a cake promoting homosexual beliefs and practices.
 He said that “the law should not compel businesses to aid political messages” adding that “in a free society, people should be able to discriminate against ideas they disagree with”.

 When is a belief a brand or a political message?
 When is an ideological position a brand, a belief or a culture?
 The current law is sowing confusion into public life.

 The inconsistency in the current law arises from a failure to understand that Christian toleration is very different from secular toleration.
 Christians tolerate what they do not accept, but secularism wants to force acceptance of its views upon others, using the sanctions of the criminal law to do so.

 Ever since the Macpherson Report into institutional racism in the Metropolitan Police re-defined racism in subjective terms – “A racist incident is any incident which is perceived to be racist by the victim or any other person” Recommendation 12 – subjective ‘taking offence’ has become the stick with which to beat and harass other people, and Christians in particular who did not intend to ‘give offence’.
 It undergirds political correctness.
 Diversity training is used to enforce this subjective definition in the employment environment.

 A private individual’s complaint can instigate a police investigation simply because a person has taken offence, when possibly no offence was intended.
 Meanwhile Christians are offended every day with the use of Christian terms in swearing.